kalavai-net/kalavai-client/docs/docs/getting_started.md

 kalavai pool start <name>
 ```

 Where <name> is the name of the pool.
-This will deploy a series of docker containers to manage and interact with the platform.
+This will deploy a series of containers to manage and interact with the platform.
 Once the seed is up and running, you can start the GUI manually to manage devices and workloads:

 ```bash
 $ kalavai gui start